Summer is here, and so is music festival season. What can beat listening to your favourite bands in fantastic outdoor venues across Australia?

 The message is simple really, act responsibly and within the boundaries of the law, and you'll have a great time.

-Earlier this month I attended a courtroom where a number of people received hefty fines and criminal convictions for drug-related offences from a recent music festival in Sydney – I know they were all wishing they hadn’t acted so foolishly.
+It is not uncommon to attend a a courtroom where a number of people receive hefty fines and criminal convictions for drug-related offences – in all likelihood wishing they hadn’t acted so foolishly.

 These events are heavily policed, both inside and outside the venue, so if you're caught with an illicit substance you can expect to be charged with serious criminal offences.
 If you're in possession of drugs there is a very good change you will be caught and charged.